aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docm-to-xltm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOCM to XLTM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert DOCM to XLTM?</h2>

+Converting a DOCM file to XLTM format can be beneficial for a Python developer in many ways.
+DOCM is a Microsoft Word document with macros enabled, while XLTM is a Microsoft Excel template with macros enabled.
+By converting a DOCM file to XLTM, the developer can easily access the data stored in the document and use it in their application.
+Furthermore, the developer can also use the macros stored in the document to automate certain tasks within their application.

+<h2>How Aspose.Total Helps for DOCM to XLTM Conversion?</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOCM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help a Python developer to automate the conversion process from DOCM to XLTM.
+The API provides two main steps to convert the file.
+Firstly, the developer can use Aspose.Words for Python via .NET API to convert the DOCM file to HTML.
+After that, the developer can use Excel Python API Aspose.Cells for Python via .NET to save the created HTML into the desired Microsoft Excel format.
+This way, the developer can easily convert a DOCM file to XLTM format and access the data stored in the document.

 {{% /blocks/products/pf/feature-page-summary %}}